MarkGardnerUSyd/packaging_demo/docsrc/set_up_environment.md

     * `C:\Program Files\`
     * `C:\Program Files (x86)\`

     You will have to dig around in these locations for folders that may contain the python installation.
 You are looking for the full path to the folder containing `python.exe`.
 For example, if `python.exe` is located at `C:\path\to\python.exe`, you want `C:\path\to\`.
+Once you have found `python.exe`, you need to find the location of `pip.exe`.
+This may be in the same folder as `python.exe`, or in a subdirectory called `Scripts`.
+If not, you will need to search around.
+You need both the path to the python folder and to the pip folder.

     Once you have the path, you add to `PATH` by:
-    1. Search for "Edit the system environment variables" in the start menu, and open the top result.
+    1. Search for "Edit the system environment variables" in the start menu, and open the top result
     2. Click on "Environment Variables..."
     3. Under "User variables for <username>", select the variable named "Path" and click "Edit"
-    4. In the new window, click "New", then copy the path you found into the field.
+    4. In the new window, click "New", then copy the python path you found into the field
+    5. Click "New" again, and copy the pip path into the field
-    5. Exit out of all menus by clicking "OK"
+    6. Exit out of all menus by clicking "OK"

-    Python should be available when a new PowerShell or cmd prompt is opened.
+    Python and pip should be available when a new PowerShell or cmd prompt is opened.